sfdeloach/docker/README.md

-# docker
+# Docker and Kubernetes: The Complete Guide
-Notes on docker
+Course notes from Stephen Grider's lectures on Udemy.com

 ## Dive into Docker!
 **image**